How Much Does it Cost to Move a Mobile Home?

 Can you move a mobile home by yourself?

 Mobile home moves require specialized equipment, experienced crews, and knowledge of applicable local, state, and federal laws.
-As a result, a lot of planning is needed for this process to go smoothly, even for local moves.
+As a result, a lot of planning is needed for this process to go smoothly, even for short-distance moves.

 That said, each year, thousands of mobile homes are moved each year by full-service movers without issue, both around the corner and across state lines.